What to Wear to a Job Interview

 Wear an appropriate silk necktie

-Coordinating the necktie with the suit but don't try matching the suit.
+Coordinating the necktie with the suit is a great way to start but don't try matching the suit exactly.
 You are not going

 for the Al Capone look.
 The tie should be preferably made of silk with a small